 - The GEOGRID.TBL file

 - What is the GEOGRID.TBL file?

+- Ingesting new static fields

+- Examples: Using high-resolution land use and topography data

 - The METGRID.TBL file

 - What is the METGRID.TBL file?

 - Example: Defining interpolation options for a new field

+- Example: Using the METGRID.TBL file for a real-time system

 - Utility programs example: fixing "hot lakes"